davidemmanuellopez/iscas85_formula_generator/README.md

 The script takes the test case passed as argment and assume the existence of "./iscas85/[test_case]".
 Then, perform a preproccesing thats remove spaces and creates [test_case].clean file.
 This file is used to generate formulas in directory "./tests/[test_case]/".
 The formulas are not uploaded because the size can be in MB.

+The generator will create one formula per circuit output, then a iscas85 test case creates a set of formulas.

 ## Fórmula format

 * Each proposional variable have "p" preffix, and is identified by a integer number.
 Like p1, p2, p3, pi.